-These days, the customized slow- and low-to-the-ground cars and bikes can be found almost anywhere.
-Lowriding has become a culture created by Chicanos and exported all over the world.
-It’s big in Japan.
-No, seriously.
-Not to mention in Brazil and other lowrider hot spots.
+These days, the customized, slow and low to the ground cars and bikes can be found almost anywhere.
+Lowriding is a culture created by Chicanos and exported all over the world.

 But at the border, the lowrider scene is a lifeline.
 For lots of people here, lowriders are much more than just a hobby.

 The culture that’s coalesced around lowriders on both sides of the border has offered some people here salvation.
 It’s given new meaning and purpose to peoples’ lives — from deportees in Tijuana to military veterans struggling with PTSD in San Diego.